Palak834/DeepfakeVoiceDetection/README.markdown

 ## Project Structure
 - `temp.py`: Main Streamlit application script for the web interface and prediction logic.
 - `DeepfakeVoiceDetectionModel.ipynb`: Jupyter Notebook containing the code for data preprocessing, model training, and evaluation.
-- `DetectionModel.h5`: Pre-trained model file (not included; you must train or provide your own).
+- `DetectionModel.h5`: Pre-trained model file.
-- `img.jpg`: Background image for the Streamlit app (not included; provide your own or remove the background feature).
+- `img.jpg`: Background image for the Streamlit app.
-- `data.json`: Expected dataset file with MFCC features and labels (not included).
+- `data.json`: Expected dataset file with MFCC features and labels.

 ## Model Details
 - **Architecture**: The model is an RNN with two LSTM layers (64 units each), followed by a dense layer (64 units, ReLU activation), a dropout layer (0.3), and an output layer (2 units, softmax activation).